sage-code/maj/nouns.md

 ## Nouns

 Nouns are words representing objects, persons or places.
-Nouns have a root form that is invariant and a coda that can change.
-When a noun is ending with `e` it represents plural.

-* Most nouns have 2 syllables.
-More rare nouns can have syllable;
+* Most nouns have 2 syllables, quite rare 3 syllables;
 * Most nouns are ending with `a` that can change into `e`;
-* Some nouns are ending with `y` that can also change into `e`;
+* Nouns ending with other letter can not have plural;

 **examples:**